SaltyGoo/saltygoo.github.io/class/mu_nereid.md

 **A:** Fey, Deep Blue, Foam Shawl<br>
 **B:** Allure of the Sea <br>
-**C:** Dance of the Seven Shawls <br>
+**C:** Dance of the Shawls <br>
 **D:** Panthalassa <br>

 ## Fey
-You can shape spells and emotions like clay, but iron makes you [poisoned](/2020/11/10/extra-rules/#conditions) for 10 minutes upon contact, during which you cannot use your powers.
+You can shape spells and emotions like clay, but iron makes you [poisoned](/2020/11/10/extra-rules/#conditions) for 10 minutes upon contact during which you cannot use your powers.

 ## Deep Blue
 You and creatures charmed by you can breathe underwater.